 I believe we need to become more aware of stress, teach ourselves (and importantly our children) how to deal with it, and not treat the subject so lightly.

 As I always say to manage anything, you first need to understand it.
 So let’s get to know our body a little better and explore the physical change in the body that occurs when stressed, without getting too technical. ) Then I will look closely at two different types of common stress (acute and chronic) and how to manage each and spot warning signs.
 If you are after a quick read, just jump straight down to the key takeaways at the bottom.

 What is our body doing?

 Stress is as natural as breathing because it’s controlled by the same part of our body!
 The autonomic nervous system (ANS) controls all our involuntary functions like digestion, heartbeat, body temperature, breathing etc. Stress is helpful (even life-saving) when we are in dangerous situations.

 The ANS will interpret information received from our brain about changes to our external and internal environment, and stimulate either the sympathetic nervous system or the parasympathetic nervous system – depending on how it interprets the data.

 Sympathetic Nervous System – a.k.a Fight and Flight – a.k.a the accelerator

-When activated by the ANS, the sympathetic nervous system prepares your body for action by signalling the adrenal gland to release adrenaline into the bloodstream.
-This surge of hormones directs blood flow to organs vital in an emergency.
+The Sympathetic Nervous System prepares your body for action by signalling the adrenal gland to release adrenaline into the bloodstream.
+This surge of hormones directs blood flow to only organs vital in an emergency.
 Your heart will beat faster, your sight and hearing will become sharper, and your lungs will open wide to allow you to breath deeper.
 It will also trigger the release of blood sugar and fats from “storage” to give you more energy to leg it away from the danger.

 Parasympathetic Nervous System – a.k.a Rest and Digest – a.k.a the chill pill